-These guidelines should be read in conjunction with Council's Community Safety and Environment Local Law 1 of 2013 which can be found at www.moira.vic.gov.au.
+These guidelines should be read in conjunction with Council's Community Amenity Local Law 2023 which can be found at www.moira.vic.gov.au.

 These guidelines are used to manage the use of public footpaths within the Municipality for commercial and not for profit purposes.